Moeren588/Dashboard-Reaction-Service/README.md

 MQTT_USERNAME = "service_user_name"
 MQTT_PASSWORD = "your_strong_password" # MQTT password that's also present in your Home Assistant
 ```

+## config.py
+The config script is a simple script file that simply holds some key variables that allows for some easy customization
+without having to edit multiple scripts.
+Currently it allows you to set
+    - **Delay timer**: The delay between received live message and MQTT publishing (due to delays in the TV broadcast)
+    - **Cache filename**: the name of the cache file you will listen to with the service scripts.

 ## Caching folder
 The FastF1 API can load/save cache, and this is done in a sub directory named 'ff1_cache'.